Learn to Code With These (Mostly Free) Resources

-Practice problems (consider them mini-quests) for newbies and experts, tailored to your interests, whether you want to learn to code, increase fluency in your chosen language, or develop clean code.
+Practice problems (mini-quests) for newbies and experts, tailored to your interests, whether you want to learn to code, increase fluency in your chosen language, or develop clean code.
 Just submit your solutions and get helpful feedback.
 Works through GitHub.

-No dull, dusty textbooks here — these programming tomes can provide you useful reading material.
+No dull, dusty textbooks here — these programming reads can provide you with useful reading material.

-The perfect manual for self-studiers, written by one of coding’s own amateur-turned-professional graduate.
+The perfect manual for self-studiers, written by one of coding’s own amateur-turned-professional graduates. ($9.99 Kindle Book)

 Want to meet with like-minded individuals?
 Find a mentor or coding event in your area.